DataDog/integrations-core/helm/README.md

 ### Metrics

 This check reports a gauge, `helm.release`, set to 1 for each release deployed in the cluster.
-The metric has tags that identify the Helm release (name, app version, chart version, revision, etc.).
+The metric has tags that identify the Helm release such as name, app version, chart version, and revision.

 See [metadata.csv][4] for a list of metrics provided by this check.